venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/installation-and-configuration-troubleshooting.md

 ## If the IIS Admin Service is stopped during setup, you must reconfigure the WebService feature

 ### Symptom
- The [!INCLUDE[A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration Wizard does not configure the WebService feature correctly.
+ The [!INCLUDE [A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration Wizard does not configure the WebService feature correctly.
 You receive the following error:

  "Unable to create MRSR artifacts: Unable to connect to the remote server."

 ### Possible Cause
- The IIS Admin Service was stopped when you ran the [!INCLUDE[A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration Wizard.
+ The IIS Admin Service was stopped when you ran the [!INCLUDE [A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration Wizard.

 ### Solution
  To complete the configuration process successfully, proceed as follows:

-1. Close the [!INCLUDE[A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration console.
+1. Close the [!INCLUDE [A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration console.

 2. Restart the IIS Admin Service.

 3. Execute *%programfiles%*\Microsoft BizTalk Accelerator for SWIFT\Configuration.exe.

-4. In the [!INCLUDE[A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration console, select **Unconfigure Features** and then select **WebService**.
+4. In the [!INCLUDE [A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration console, select <strong>Unconfigure Features</strong> and then select <strong>WebService</strong>.

 5. Ensure that the status of the WebService feature in the Configuration console is shown as unconfigured.

 6. Select **Apply Configuration**.

    > [!NOTE]
    >  The A4SWIFT Configuration Wizard will now configure the WebService feature correctly.

 ## A4SWIFT configuration will fail if the BizTalkServerApplication host was not created in BizTalk Server configuration

 ### Symptom
- The [!INCLUDE[A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration Wizard does not configure the WebService feature correctly.
+ The [!INCLUDE [A4SWIFT_CurrentVersion_abbrev](../../includes/a4swift-currentversion-abbrev-md.md)] Configuration Wizard does not configure the WebService feature correctly.
 You receive the following error:

  "Unable to create MRSR artifacts: Object reference not set to an instance of an object."